 “From what I have been told, the design was inspired by Auburn as we are huge fans of the uni and regularly follow its progress in the league,” says Mark Smith, Tarannau’s current committee president.

-“Inspired” may be a bit of an understatement, at least judging by the response to the 2013 tweet revealing the logo.
+“Inspired” may be a bit of an understatement, at least judging by the response to a 2013 tweet revealing the logo.

 “Regularly follow,” on the other hand, might be a tad of an overstatement (just to be nice).